DUNE/dune-justin/docs/security_model.md

-Two VOMS proxies are delegated to the job in this way: one with no roles and only the ability to read from storage, which is shared with the container running the user's jobscript; and one with the DUNE Production role which allows the generic job to register output files in MetaCat and Rucio and to upload files on behalf of the user after the jobscript has finished.
+Two VOMS proxies are delegated to the job in this way: one with no roles and only the ability to read from storage, which is shared with the container running the user's jobscript; and one with the DUNE Production role which allows the wrapper job to register output files in MetaCat and Rucio and to upload files on behalf of the user after the jobscript has finished.